plausible/docs/docs/plausible-script.md

 ## Can I send stats to multiple dashboards at the same time?

 Yes, you can send your visitor stats to multiple Plausible dashboards at the same time.
-To do this, you need to configure the data-domain attribute as a comma-separated list in the Plausible snippet that you insert into your site.
+To do this, you need to configure the data-domain attribute as a comma-separated list in the Plausible snippet.
 Here's an example:

 ```html
 <script defer data-domain="domain1.com,domain2.com,domain3.com" src="https://plausible.io/js/script.js"></script>